The history of the universe

 Among the most recent instrumental track records are the Reflection Grating Spectrometer (RGS) on ESA's XMM-Newton observatory, the Low Energy Transmission Grating (LETG) on NASA's Chandra observatory, and our contributions to the ASTRO-H (Hitomi) observatory (filter wheel for the Soft X-ray Spectrometer, SXS, and the calibration source onboard) .
 SRON is PI of the grating instruments on XMM-Newton and Chandra.
 Both are still operational and continue to be signficantly overscribed by observing proposals from all over the world.
 The Hitomi satellite is unfortunately lost, after a perfect launch in February 2016 and a few weeks of excellent operations.

 Our top priority now is to prepare scientifically and technically for Athena, the L2 mission of ESA’s Cosmic Vision programme, scheduled for launch in 2028.
 SRON is the co-PI of the X-IFU instrument.
 This will provide spatially resolved spectra of unprecedented quality and energy resolution of the early universe, thus charting its chemical evolution.
 It will also map the formation and evolution of supermassive black holes in the centres of galaxies.
-Our hardware contribution to X-IFU will be the focal plane assembly including its cold electronics.
+SRON is co-Principal Investigator for X-IFU.
+Our hardware contribution to X-IFU is the focal plane assembly including its cold electronics.
+SRON also carries out the parallel development of back-up ultra-sensitive detector arrays for X-IFU.
 As a precursor mission to Athena, SRON will also contribute to the X-ray spectroscopic instrument on board of the Japanese XARM mission, scheduled for launch in 2021.
 XARM is a re-fly of the Hitomi satellite, for which SRON provided similarly.

 The Astrophysics programme in the high-energy domain covers historically the X-ray and gamma-ray regimes.
 This involves about 8 decades of the electro-magnetic spectrum - from about 0.1 keV to 10 GeV - that can only be studied with instruments in space.
 SRON has been active over this entire spectral range with contributions to various space missions and many scientific studies since the 1960s.